tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_dx_content_strategy.md

 * Configure scripts for PDF generation and output (e.g., Prince XML scripts) to distribute content to pre-release partners

-* Manage the assets for your developer portal and permissions through the web console related to your website's host
+* Manage the assets for your developer portal and permissions through the web console related to your website host

 ### Contributors

-* Develop training and guides for contributors to onboard with toolchain and authoring/publishing process
+* Develop training and guides for contributors to onboard with the toolchain and authoring/publishing processes

 * Create templates for how-to content and other format types (release notes, getting started, first-time setup, CLI docs, schemas) to help guide authors as well as maintain consistency across docs